-This is a twelve kilometre long linear conductor axis that breaks into a small number of parallel axes toward the northeast end.
+The Cunning Bay anomaly is a twelve kilometre long linear conductor axis that breaks into a small number of parallel axes toward the northeast end.
 Conductance is high and fairly uniform along its length and it lies in a mainly negative magnetic anomaly trough.
-Most of it lies under
+Most of it lies under Wollaston Lake.

-Wollaston Lake.
 The dip of the conductor was calculated from the VTEM profiles as being towards the southeast at 85 to 60 degrees.